aghayevaanargiz/REINFORCEMENT_LEARNING_FOR_INVENTORY_MANAGEMENT_SDP2025/README.md

 ## Overview

-Classical inventory management relies on static heuristics — fixed reorder points, periodic review policies — that assume stable, predictable demand.
+Classical inventory management relies on static heuristics such as fixed reorder points, periodic review policies that assume stable, predictable demand.
 In real-world supply chains, demand is **stochastic, intermittent, and heterogeneous** across clients and time periods.

 This project formulates **multi-client inventory allocation** as a **Markov Decision Process (MDP)** and trains a **Deep Q-Network (DQN)** to learn an adaptive allocation policy directly from interaction with a simulated environment built on 5.8 million real transactional records.